Esri/arcgis-maps-sdk-java-samples/map/set-initial-map-location/README.md

 ## How it works

-1. Create a `Map`, specifying a basemap type, latitude and longitude in WGS84, and a level of detail.
+1. Create a `Map`, specifying a basemap style.
+2. Set the initial `Viewpoint`, specifying the latitude, longitude and scale.
 2. Display the map in a map view.

 ## Relevant API

-* Basemap
 * ArcGISMap
+* BasemapStyle
 * MapView
+* Viewpoint

 ## About the data